klaasnicolaas/klaasnicolaas/README.md

 ### Just say hello! 🤙🏻

 I'm a student 👨‍🎓 at the university of applied science in Leiden (The Netherlands) and I study computer science specialized in the field of interaction technology.
 Is there already going to ring a 🔔?
-This mainly falls in the area of a UX / UI developer.
 I always say: we build bridges so that a user can use computer systems, websites or apps in the most pleasant way possible.

 But be welcome!
 Take a look around and if you have any questions, feel free to ask them via email or socials!